Danielhongjin/AOH2R/README.md

-# Attack on Hero 2 Rebalanced# AOH2R
+# Attack on Hero 2 Rebalanced

 ## What Is This?
 Dota 2 custom map and game mode.
 The core concept of the game was the same as the priors, but I focused more on UX and allowing for many diferent paths to the correct answer.